alajmimohammad/final-project--intro-to-internet-programming--cs-275--spring-2025/README.md

 * Author your code according to the included `.editorconfig` rules. (**Do not alter**.)
 * Validate/lint JavaScript according to the included `.eslintrc` rules. (**Do not alter**.)
 * Validate/lint CSS according to the included `.stylelintrc.json` rules. (**Do not alter**.)
+* Inspect the `.gitignore` file so you can better understand the scaffold requirements for this assignment.

 ### HTML